gsardar519/devops-35/README.md

 # devops-35
 it is created for practical purposes
+HEY YOU KNOW THIS IS WHAT